Setting up a 4K Kodi box with sndio on FreeBSD

 Configuring the sound system

-If everything is good, it’s time to configure the sound system.
-Set the default device with sysctl(8) if needed (inspect /dev/sndstat for a list of devices).
+If everything works correctly, configure the sound system.
+Set the default device with sysctl(8) if needed (check /dev/sndstat for available devices).

-# sysctl hw.snd.default.unit=1 # needed for HDMI in my case.
+# sysctl hw.snd.default.unit=1 # needed for HDMI in this case

-Now, decide whether bit-perfect mode will be used or not and consult the relevant section below.
-Note that the “Sync playback to display” option in Kodi is fundamentally incompatible with bit-perfect audio, as it resamples both video and audio to match the refresh rate of the monitor.
+Now, decide whether to use bit-perfect mode and consult the relevant section below.
+Note that the “Sync playback to display” option in Kodi conflicts with bit-perfect audio.
+It resamples both video and audio to match the display’s refresh rate.

 Bit-perfect

-To use bit-perfect mode, two sysctl tweaks are needed.
-Here, I use the first device, but be sure to check what device needs to be adjusted.
+To use bit-perfect mode, apply two sysctl tweaks.
+This example uses the first device, but check which device needs tweaking.

 # sysctl dev.pcm.1.bitperfect=1